krakendinosaur/php-simple-querybuilder/README.md

 ```
 Time : 11:33:41
-Error: Where clause is required in DELETE syntax.
+Error: Missing WHERE clause in DELETE syntax.
 ```

 #### Required Group By on Having[▲](#table-of-contents)